Tjoppen/fmigo/README.md

 <meta http-equiv='Content-Type' content='text/html; charset=utf-8' />

+# FmiGo

-FMIGo is a backend for the Functional Mockup Interface (FMI) standard.
+FmiGo is a backend for the Functional Mockup Interface (FMI) standard.
 It connects multiple Functional Mockup Units (FMUs) over ZeroMQ or MPI in a master-server architecture.
 There is support for stepping both Model Exchange and Co-Simulation FMUs.
 The latter can be connected with typical weak coupling or using an algebraic constraint solver based on Claude Lacoursière's SPOOK solver.